davidfcohen/toy-exchange/README.md

 ## Safety and Robustness

-Toy Exchange is written in 100% safe Rust and doesn't panic.
-An amount is represented as `i64` after a scaling factor is applied. `rust_decimal` is used for parsing and display purposes.
+Toy Exchange is written in 100% safe Rust.
+Release builds will not panic.
+An amount is represented as `i64` after a scaling factor is applied.
+`rust_decimal` is used for parsing and display purposes.

 ## Efficiency